mshaokee/sezzle-chall/README.md

 ## NOTES - Current 11/11/2020

 Had trouble initiating WebSocket to operate with redux data.
+After updating homebrew, postgresql was upgraded to v13.0 and I cannot run it for some reason at this time and cannot spin up servers.
+Looking into..

 ## Prerequisites
 Software required to run this application: